rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 ```

 ### Handle un-patched event template bindings (`NgZone`)
+@TODO this is on by default. so we need to update this here.

 By default `*rxLet` will create it's `EmbeddedView` outside of `NgZone` which drastically speeds up the
 performance.